5 DAYS IN LEBANON – HERE ARE THE BEST ATTRACTIONS

 Lebanon’s political situation is tense at the moment, but it is also a quite liberal and modern country.
 Especially Beirut reminded me of Southern France.
 Different religions coexist and, thus, has a different feeling from many other Arab countries.

 UPDATE 2021: THE SITUATION IN LEBANON IS VERY DIFFICULT RIGHT NOW.
 WHILE THE WHOLE WORLD IS UPSIDE DOWN, THE SITUATION IN LEBANON IS EVEN MORE DRAMATIC.
-I DO NOT RECOMMEND VISITING AT THE MOMENT, BUT RATHER USE THIS POST AS INSPIRATION.
+I DO NOT RECOMMEND VISITING AT THE MOMENT, AND RATHER USE THIS POST AS INSPIRATION.

 So, before talking about the very best places to visit in Lebanon, here are some travel tips for your itinerary.